CookieUzen/web-notes/_docs/physics/unit 1.md

 ## Physical Quantities and Calculations

-When plugging in quantities into an equation, ==always be aware of unit conversion.== A method to avoid calculation error with unit conversion is to treat the units as mathematical entities.
+When plugging in quantities into an equation, **always be aware of unit conversion.**
+A method to avoid calculation error with unit conversion is to treat the units as mathematical entities.

 This is called quantity calculus.

 ## Scientific Notation

-Scientific Notation leaves only one digit, and concatenate the rest as powers of ten.
+`Scientific Notation` leaves only one digit, and concatenate the rest as powers of ten.
 For example: $4.
-2 \cdot 10^4$​.
+2 \cdot 10^4$​​.
-The decimal places indicate how many digits of significant figures is the number accurate to.
+The decimal places indicate how many digits of `significant figures` is the number accurate to.

 ### SI Prefix

-A common list of SI Prefixes can be found below:
+A common list of `SI Prefixes` can be found below:

  Factor  | Name  | Symbol | English |   Factor   | Name  | Symbol| English
 :-------:|:-----:|:------:|:--------|:----------:|:-----:|:------:|:--------